Brian T. Rochel

 Brian has received numerous awards and recognitions and is very active in his community, in federal, state and local bar associations, and particularly in the labor and employment field advocating for workers’ rights.
 Here are some examples:

--Certified by the Minnesota State Bar Association (MSBA) as an Employment Law Specialist
+- Certified by the Minnesota State Bar Association (MSBA) as an Employment Law Specialist

--Named a “Super Lawyer” by Super Lawyers, Minneapolis/St. Paul Magazine (2022)
+- Named a “Super Lawyer” by Minneapolis/St. Paul Magazine (2022-present)

--Named a “Rising Star” by Super Lawyers, Minneapolis/St. Paul Magazine (2012-2020)
+- Named a “Rising Star” by Minneapolis/St. Paul Magazine (2012-2020)

--Named a “Labor & Employment Star – Midwest” by Benchmark Litigation (2018-present)
+- Named a “Labor & Employment Star – Midwest” by Benchmark Litigation (2018-present)

-–Named “Up & Coming Attorney” by Minnesota Lawyer (2017)
+- Named “Up & Coming Attorney” by Minnesota Lawyer (2017)

--Awarded the “Outstanding Author of the Year” by the Federal Bar Association (FBA) Labor & Employment Section (2015)
+- Awarded the “Outstanding Author of the Year” by the Federal Bar Association (FBA) Labor & Employment Section (2015)

--Recognized as Minnesota State Bar Association North Star Lawyer for pro bono service (2014-2019, 2022)
+- Recognized as Minnesota State Bar Association North Star Lawyer for pro bono service (2014-2019, 2022)

 Involvement